-Keystone Science School utilizes an experienced team to define and implement COVID-19 best practices, including our Child Care Health Consultant, Program Team, and Safety Manager.
+Keystone Science School utilizes an experienced team to define and implement COVID-19 best practices, including our Child Care Health Consultant and Program team.
 In response to the pandemic, we track guidance from county, state, CDC, and health experts to inform our risk management during programming.
 The following COVID-19 policies and procedures are continually updated as cases and guidance change.

 Before Coming to KSS

 Keystone Science School has always viewed risk management as a partnership between our schools, guardians, participants, and staff.
 In this effort, it is important to keep those showing symptoms of illness at home.
 For our overnight programming, it is best to observe your child for illness at least 7 days before attending your program start date.
 All guardians will be asked to follow Colorado’s guidelines, Illness Policy - How Sick is Too Sick (PDF), when assessing their child’s ability to participate in programming.
 It is recommended that all students wear masks in the bus from their school when traveling to Keystone Science School.

 Keystone Science School will be adopting each visiting school's policies and procedures surrounding COVID-19.
 The below are how Keystone Science School will implement the following precautions should a school's policies include them:

 Face Coverings - Regardless of school masking policy, KSS will require all Staff, teachers, parent volunteers, and students to wear masks during transportation.
 If schools are requiring masks: All KSS Staff, teachers, parent volunteers, and students will be required to wear a face covering or mask at all times while indoors and while in vans regardless of vaccination status.

 - Staff and children may take off their masks only in the following situations: